 However, the UNICODE symbol trick works only for projects with no third-party components, one type of character set (e.g. Western Alphabet) and when all projects in a solution are compiled the same way.
 If some projects in a solution are build with UNICODE defined and some without, this usually results in linker errors because a header file containing TCHAR's included in mixed projects will result in mismatched function signatures.

-Another problem with this approach is that while wide characters are assumed to be UCS-2 characters, narrow characters may be from more than one character set and have to be accompanied by a character set identifier, which is often omitted or simply overlooked, making this approach very error-prone.
+Another problem with this approach is that while wide characters are assumed to be UCS-2 characters in VC++, narrow characters may be from more than one character set and have to be accompanied by a character set identifier, which is often omitted or simply overlooked, making this approach very error-prone.

 A better way to structure a project is to use explicit character types, such as char, std::string and ASCII versions of Windows SDK functions (e.g. LoadLibraryA) when you want to work with narrow characters and whcar_t, std::wstring and wide versions of SDK functions (e.g. LoadLibraryW) when you want to work with wide characters.
 A set of conversion functions based on MultiByteToWideChar and WideCharToMultibyte or similar functions, should be used to convert characters from one character set to another in a uniform manner.

 Character type of the COM interface is BSTR, which is a wide-character string allocated using such functions as SysAllocString. _bstr_t is a convenience class that will manage these strings in an exception-safe way.
 However, this convenience sometimes comes at a price.
 Many developers do not realize that _bstr_t will implicitly convert wide characters to the default character set of the machine running the code, which often results in lost data:

 _bstr_t ws(L"abc\u0394def"); // abcΔdef const char *cp = ws; // abc?def

 The character 'Δ' wouldn't be lost if the proper target character set (ISO-8859-7) would be used when the conversion was done.